 The receiving NTP service calculates the check sum with an algorithm and compares it with the one contained in the packet.
 Both NTP services must have the same encryption key and the same corresponding key ID for this purpose.

-Packets with a wrong key or wrong check sum will not be used for synchronization .
-The DTS 4160 must be correspondingly configured to be able to use NTP authentication (chapter 6.5.13 NTP).
+Packets with a wrong key or wrong check sum will not be used for synchronization.

+The DTS 4160 must be correspondingly configured to be able to use NTP and the other continuent (a.g., and the other continuent).

+authentication (chapter 6.5.13 NTP).
 The NTP service of the other equipment (e.g. server, PC...) must also be configured.
 In the case of standard NTP, this occurs via the ntp.conf file: